 |

-Both types of Screws, and the Nuts for the earlier type, remain available from specialist screw supliers, though not the B & Qs of this world.
-Just be careful with the 5BA as some of those supplied are slightly too long, and will scratch whatever surface the model is put on - don't say I didn't warn you! |
+Both types of Screws, and the Nuts for the earlier type, remain available from specialist screw suppliers, though not the B & Qs of this world.
+Just a word of warning - BE CAREFUL - with 4BA SCREWS, as some of those supplied currently are slightly too long, and will scratch whatever surface the model is put on, as a now discarded sideboard could testify - don't say I didn't warn you! |

 Below here are links to related info : - |